Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-We presented and analyzed the rate and power limited oblivious relay over the frequency selective AWGN channel and derived the optimal transmit power spectral density and the optimal allocation of the relay bit-rate for Gaussian signaling.
-Our results relate directly to the classical water-pouring as well as to the the Gaussian bottleneck frameworks.
+We presented and analyzed the rate- and power-limited oblivious relay over the frequency selective AWGN channel and derived the optimal transmit power spectral density and the optimal allocation of the relay bit-rate for Gaussian signaling.
+Our results relate directly to the classical water-pouring method, as well as to the Gaussian bottleneck frameworks.
 The advantage of this approach over other methods was demonstrated.
-Our results apply directly also to the frequency dependent vector (MIMO) channels presented in figure \ref{fig:system_model} and in section \ref{sec:GIB} above.
-Such channels can be transformed to a set of parallel independent channels \cite{l.brandenburga.wyner1974} .
-Thus equation (\ref{eq:solL1}) and the optimization algorithms can be applied on those with no need of modification by considering those independent channels as occupying independent frequency bands.
-A modern implementation of such a MIMO system might use the OFDM framework in which the MIMO channel diagonalization is convenient to implement(see for example \cite{j.mietznerr.schoberl.lampew.h.gerstackerp.a.hoeher2009})

-An area under current investigation is the Constrained $H(z)$ for general memoryless channels.
-Let us replace the constraint $I(y;z)\le C$ by \beqd{H(z)\le C}
+We also investigated the class of finite entropy quantizers and, while it is difficult to find an analytical expression for the optimal quantizer, we devised lower and upper bounds for this case.